antononcube/Raku-Chemistry-Stoichiometry/README.md

 The corresponding functions automatically detect the language.

 **Remark:** At this point the package has standard element names in the languages:
-Arabic, Bulgarian, Chinese, Czech, English, German, Greek, Japanese, Korean, Persian, Polish, Russian, and Spanish.
+Arabic, Bulgarian, Chinese, Czech, English, German, Greek, Japanese, Korean, Persian, Polish, Portuguese, Russian, and Spanish.
 Adding new languages can be easily done by adding CSV files into the [resources](./resources) directory.